OpticAlpha870/trading-terminal-docs/README.md

 ### 9. Institutions

-Aggregate view of all 13F institutional filings from SEC EDGAR — most added, most reduced, new positions, and fully closed positions for the current quarter.
+Aggregate view of all 13F institutional filings from SEC EDGAR: most added, most reduced, new positions, and fully closed positions for the current quarter.
 Per-fund holdings trend search showing position changes across multiple quarters.

 **Note:** 13F data is quarterly with a 45-day filing lag.
-Shows where institutional money was 6-7 weeks ago — useful for structural positioning, not short-term signals.
+It shows where institutional money was 6-7 weeks ago, useful for structural positioning, not short-term signals.

 **Use case:** Institutional convergence signals (multiple funds opening same position), fund rotation tracking.